TILESETS

 "layer": 100 this defines the order the sprites will draw in.
 1 drawing first 100 drawing last (so 100 ends up on top).
 This only works for items, Fields are instead drawn in the order they are stacked on the tile.

 "sprite": [{"id": "desk_pen_1", "weight": 2}, {"id": "desk_pen_2", "weight": 2}] an array of the possible sprites that can display.
 Multiple sprites can be provided with specific weights and will be selected at random for each item.
+If not provided, defaults to item name.

 "offset_x": 16, "offset_y": -48 optional sprite offset.
+Defaults to 0 if not provided.

 Fields